2008 Ziarat earthquakes

 The 2008 Ziarat earthquakes hit the Pakistani province of Balochistan on October 29 with a moment magnitude of 6.4.
 The US Geological Survey reported that the first earthquake occurred 60 km north of Quetta and 185 km southeast of the Afghanistan city of Kandahar at 04:09 local time (28 October, 23:09 UTC) at a depth of 15 km, at 30.653°N, 67.323°E. It was followed by another shallower magnitude 6.4 earthquake at a depth of 14 km approximately 12 hours after the initial shock, at 30.546°N, 67.447°E. 215 people were confirmed dead.
-More than 200 were injured (according to Mohammed Zaman, assistant to the Balochistan chief secretary, Nasir Khosa), and 120,000 were homeless (according to Dilawar Khan Kakar, Ziarat, Balochistan mayor and chief administrator).
+More than 200 were injured (according to Mohammed Zaman, assistant to the Balochistan chief secretary, Nasir Khosa), and 120,000 were rendered homeless (according to Dilawar Khan Kakar, Ziarat, Balochistan mayor and chief administrator).
 Qamar Zaman Chaudhry, director general of Pakistan Meteorological Department, stated the quake epicenter was 70 mi north of Quetta, and about 600 km southwest of Islamabad.

 Tectonic summary

-Western and northern Pakistan lie across the complex plate boundary where the Indian Plate is colliding with the Eurasian Plate.
-In this area the convergence is highly oblique, with the relative northward movement of the Indian Plate of 40 mm/yr (1.6 inches/yr) being at a low angle to the plate boundary.
+Western and northern Pakistan lie across the complex plate boundary where the Indian plate is colliding with the Eurasian plate.
+In this area the convergence is highly oblique, with the relative northward movement of the Indian plate of 40 mm/yr (1.6 inches/yr) being at a low angle to the plate boundary.
 The main active faults are dominated by sinistral (left-lateral) strike-slip motion, with the Chaman Fault being the most important structure, accommodating a large proportion of the plate boundary displacement.
 The shortening component of the convergence is mainly accommodated by the Kirthar and Sulaiman fold and thrust belts.
 There is a sharp change in orientation of these two thrust belts near Quetta, known as the Quetta Syntaxis, where the north–south trending Kirthar ranges meet the west–east trending Sulaiman ranges.
 This area is the most seismically active part of this oblique segment of the plate margin, producing major earthquakes such as the 1935 Quetta event, which caused at least an estimated 30,000 deaths.